ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

 **RECOMMENDED for collections that may have records cited in GenBank accessions** Genbank Collection is the collection identifier provided by GenBank.
 This is used to help discover potential links between records in this colelction in Arctos and GenBank accession records.
 Only collections properly registered with GenBank, and with their assigned identifier entered into Arctos, may access all Arctos-to-GenBank tools.

-To register a collection with Genbank or to make institutional updates, please contact:
+To register a collection or for more information, please send an email to gb-admin@ncbi.nlm.nih.gov

-Shobha Sharma, PhD
-Staff Scientist
-GenBank Taxonomy
-NCBI/NLM/NIH

 ### Description
 **REQUIRED for those publishing to GBIF**